-Judges are encouraged to discuss matters of rule interpretation, boundary violations, and missed commands among themselves immediately after both Regulation and Color Guard sequences.
+Judges are encouraged to discuss matters of rule interpretation, boundary violations, and missed commands among themselves immediately after both Regulation & Color Guard sequences.
 With the all-service format of the event, this remains the best way to ensure a school is graded correctly.
-Judges DO NOT discuss matters of preference or opinions regarding a performance AT ANY TIME PRIOR TO THE AWARDS CEREMONY.
-This concluding conference is normal.
+Judges DO NOT discuss matters of preference or opinions regarding a performance AT ANY TIME.